Fedora CoreOS Frequently Asked Questions

 Migration will be accomplished by re-provisioning the machine with Fedora CoreOS.
 We will provide documentation to make this easier, as well as tooling to help convert existing cloud-configs and Ignition configs for use on Fedora CoreOS.

 As with Container Linux, the best practice will be re-provisioning, due to the cloud-init/Ignition transition at least.
-Since Fedora CoreOS will be using rpm-ostree technology, it may be possible to rebase from Fedora Atomic Host to Fedora CoreOS.
-This will be part of a "migrating from Fedora Atomic Host" guide which will be published as soon as an actual version of Fedora CoreOS is available.
+Since Fedora CoreOS will be using rpm-ostree technology, it may be possible to rebase from Fedora Atomic Host to Fedora CoreOS, but it will not be recommended.
+It will be preferable to gain experience deploying systems using Ignition so that they can be re-provisioned easily if needed.
+This will all be part of a "migrating from Fedora Atomic Host" guide which will be published soon.

 Fedora CoreOS includes the Docker, podman, and CRI-O container runtimes by default.
 Based on community engagement and support this list could change over time.